ajfisher/deviceapi-normaliser/README.rst

 Presently the only devices that reliably use the device api events are mobile safari on iOS4+ and Firefox 6 (Fennec) on Android.

-Mobile chrome does not currently support the device api.
+Mobile chrome does not currently support the devicemotion api.

 This library is licenced under a BSD style licence as per to the licence document included in the repo.